 That is why they have designed gastronomic tours that allow the visitor to experience the way they live with the locals, and the visitor becomes one more, eating with them, and even shopping with them, highlighting the Mazatleca identity through its gastronomy and the life history of those who make it possible.

 The Pata Salada covers about seven restaurants; but there is also another tour of Tacos and Mezcal at night, where they try Sinaloa-style grilled meat tacos; both are well known, but have been promoted more among Canadian and American tourists who arrive at the port.
 However, for an amount of 800 pesos, you can live either of the two gastronomic experiences.

 And if the sea turtle was not enough, nearby, located two blocks from the Malecón on Rotarismo Avenue, Mariscos El Toro has been served by Delfino Hernández Hernández since 1990.
-How would you like a shrimp cocktail or an aguachile, octopus, callo squid, cocktails and campechanas, which go with the shrimp broth; "we serve saw shrimp ceviche with dressings, fish saw ceviche and a saw salad, as well as shrimp aguachile always using fresh product.
+How would you like a shrimp cocktail or an aguachile, octopus, callo squid, cocktails, and campechanas, which go with the shrimp broth; "we serve saw shrimp ceviche with dressings, fish saw ceviche, and a saw salad, as well as shrimp aguachile always using the fresh product.

 According to specialized publications, the shrimp sellers of Mazatlan are called Changueras as a play on words with "changuerismo".
 Changuerismo is the fishing of shrimp using a chango, the chango is a small version of the trawl nets used by shrimp boats and is used in smaller boats.

 And what better way to close the morning than to get to know Mazatlan's gastronomic identity than with some good, tacos Gobernador accompanied by a cold Pacific loggerhead.
 La Palapa de Efrén is located right in the upper part of the building where Las Changueras is located, on the corner of Aquiles Serdan and Alejandro Quijano, this place is located.